RicardoMBorges/RI_Compass/RI_Compass_Positioning_and_Comparison.md

 GNPS-GC deserves explicit discussion because it is a particularly relevant precedent.

-The original GNPS GC--MS workflow accepts:
+The original GNPS GC-MS workflow accepts:

 -   deconvoluted EI spectra in MGF;
 -   a feature quantification table;